The tax treatment of medical and health expenses

 Glasses

 You can claim for the cost of glasses or contact lenses if you need them for VDU work.
-If the glasses are also for general use but includes a separate prescription for VDU use, you can claim back the cost of this part of the prescription.
+If the glasses are also for general use but include a separate prescription for VDU use, you can claim back the cost of this part of the prescription.

 Check-ups and health screening